 One of the world’s leading polymer materials suppliers has a new identity.
 From September 1, 2015 Bayer MaterialScience is operating under the Covestro name.
 The company is now legally and economically independent, but will remain a subsidiary of Bayer AG.
 The Covestro AG debuted on the stock market on October 6.

 As a global supplier of high-tech polymer materials and associated application solutions for many areas of modern life, Covestro supplies key industry sectors such as the automotive, construction and electronics industries.
 Driven by macro trends such as climate change, the diminishing availability of fossil resources, the expanding global population, urbanization and increasing mobility, the company is seeking to achieve profitable growth in the long term.
-Through its products – alongside polycarbonates especially raw materials for polyurethanes, coatings, adhesives and sealants as well as speciality products – Covestro aims to help master these challenges in line with its vision “To make the world a brighter place.”
+Through its products – alongside polycarbonates especially raw materials for polyurethanes, coatings, adhesives and sealants as well as specialty products – Covestro aims to help master these challenges in line with its vision “To make the world a brighter place.”
 It operates efficient, safe and environmentally friendly production facilities and processes that are capable of serving the anticipated growth in demand.
 Covestro intends to further optimize cost structures and efficiency throughout the company.

 Covestro has a new, colorful logo.
 Its vision is also new: “To make the world a brighter place.”
 “We fulfill this vision by inspiring innovation and driving growth through profitable technologies and products that benefit society and reduce environmental impacts,” said Thomas.